Eritrea–Ethiopia relations: Province of Eritrea and independence war

 On December 2, 1950, the UN General Assembly voted to federate Eritrea with Ethiopia.
 This federation came into effect in 1952, making Eritrea an autonomous province with its own parliament.
-However, autonomy was gradually eroded: Emperor Haile Selassie abolished important federal provisions in the following years.
-In the late 1950s, Eritreans began organising an armed rebellion from their base in Cairo.
-In 1962, Ethiopian Emperor Haile Selassie unilaterally dissolved the federation and annexed Eritrea, triggering a war that would last three decades.
-In 1960, the Eritrean Liberation Front (ELF) began an armed guerrilla war against Ethiopian rule.
+However, autonomy was gradually eroded from within.
+The Unionist Party, which dominated the Eritrean government, sought complete union with Ethiopia and worked to dismantle the federal arrangement.
+The first Chief Executive, Tedla Bairu, suppressed the independent press, suspended the assembly repeatedly to avoid scrutiny, and ignored the Eritrean constitution.
+His successor, Asfaha Woldemikael, simultaneously served as the Emperor's vice-representative while holding the office of Chief Executive, collapsing the distinction between the Eritrean and Ethiopian governments in practice.
+In November 1962, the Eritrean Assembly voted 43 to zero to dissolve the federation and incorporate Eritrea into Ethiopia as a province.
+Upon announcing the dissolution, Asfaha declared that "the reunion is a recognition of our being Ethiopians" and that "the word federation did not even exist in our language."

 In the decades that followed, the conflict escalated into a protracted war of independence.
 After Haile Selassie was overthrown in 1974, the Marxist Derg regime in Addis Ababa continued the war against Eritrean rebels with great severity.
 Various liberation movements (from 1970 onwards, primarily the Eritrean People's Liberation Front (EPLF) under Isaias Afwerki) controlled large parts of the country at times.
 Finally, in 1991, the Eritrean independence fighters achieved complete military victory.
 The EPLF captured the capital Asmara in May 1991, making Eritrea de facto independent.
 Eritrea's independence was formally recognised when it was admitted into the UN after a referendum in 1993.